shiwentao00/Molecule-RNN/README.md

 python sample.py -result_dir your_output_dir
 ```

-The default setting yields over 80% valid rate for character-level tokenization and regex-based tokenization, and it gives 99.9% valida rate for SELFIES tokenization.
+The default setting yields over 80% valid rate for character-level tokenization and regex-based tokenization, and it gives 99.9% valid rate for SELFIES tokenization.
 After the sampling, we can filter out the invalid SMILES:
 ```
 python filter_sampled.py -result_dir your_output_dir
 ```